rishigb/WebDevelopmentLearnings/README.md

-# AngularLearnings
+# WebDevelopment Learnings

 ###Tips:
-1. Write the link to the JS files on the top of the HTML page instead of bottom because Angular is going to be loading a bunch of things, rendering etc.
+* Write the link to the JS files on the top of the HTML page instead of bottom because Angular is going to be loading a bunch of things, rendering etc.
-2. 2 way data binding is cool.
+* 2 way data binding is cool.
+*